 - 1/4 teaspoon salt

-1 In a medium bowl, beat together the yolks and half of the sugar.
-You can beat by hand using a whisk or using a hand mixer or egg beater.
-Beat until thoroughly smooth and creamy.
-(A couple of minutes by hand.)
+2 Beat egg yolks with half of the sugar: In a medium bowl, beat together the yolks and the remaining half of the sugar.
+You can use a hand mixer or beat by hand using a whisk.
+Beat until velvety smooth and creamy.

 Serve with caramel sauce.